 To defend an accessory after the fact case, you will have to be able to argue that you had no idea that the person they are claiming you helped committed any felony offense.
 Another argument is that you were under a stressful situation and felt compelled or threatened to help the person.
 Sometimes, you're at your home, in your car – you're somewhere, and you mind your own business – and somebody puts you in a challenging position because they've committed a crime, and now they're asking you to help them.

-Not all cases are the same, so you have to sit down with an attorney.
-Give them all the information related to your case without omitting anything or putting any spin on it, and let them help you determine whether or not they've got a good case against you or not.
+Every case is unique, and not all cases are the same.
+Therefore, it's crucial to sit down with an attorney and provide them with all the information related to your case without omitting anything or putting any spin on it.
+This will help your attorney understand your situation better and determine whether the prosecution has a strong case against you.

 Best Strategy if You're Charged?